Course Outline

 - Situational simulations and practical exercises.

-- Reflection and analysis of cases from the participants' daily work.
+- Reflection and analysis of participants' daily work cases.

 - Increased effectiveness in building relationships with internal clients.